10 Animals With Snake Venom Resistance

 Source: public domain

-Like savannah monitors, central bearded dragons are stiff and slow, forcing their evolutionary hand into resistance instead.
-One study tested Indian cobra (naja naja) venom, which doesn’t live in Australia but is loaded with similar alpha-neurotoxins.
-Compared to chicken embryos, central bearded dragon embryos were able to cope with 5 times more venom.
+Like the savannah monitor, central bearded dragons are stiff and slow, forcing their evolutionary hand into resistance instead.
+One study tested Indian cobra (Naja naja) venom, a species which doesn’t live in Australia, but is loaded with similar alpha-neurotoxins.
+Compared to chicken embryos, the central bearded dragon embryos were able to cope with 5 times more venom.
 They also discovered a resistant fish, the three-spined stickleback (Gasterosteus aculeatus).
 This could cope with 10 times more venom than a zebrafish.

-Other skills of a central bearded dragon include darkening its own skin colour, hissing loudly, and making small yet intimidating leaps toward the predator.
+Other skills of the central bearded dragon include darkening its own skin colour, hissing loudly, and making small yet intimidating leaps toward a predator.

 Leave a Comment